Meet the Artist // Suyi Xu

 Could you tell me about your background and the project you are proposing for this three-month residency here at GlogauAIR?

 I grew up in Shanghai and have been living in New York for the past 10 years.
-The city became the center of my life until I decided to spend the last two summers in Berlin.
-I don’t feel attached to either of these places; instead, I’m in a constant state of change that has been the theme of the last few years of my life.
-I conceive my painting as a contemplation on space, interiors, and architecture that gradually morphed into a meditation on light and space.
-I realized with the last body of work I did that space is not a fixed thing.
-Bachelard describes the house as a psychic state.
-I’m no longer making a painting about a space that is timeless, eternal, and unmoving; instead, they’re about an ephemeral phenomenon, like the weather, subject to changes and with its own temporality.
+The city became the center of my life until I spent the last two summers in Berlin.
+Right now I don’t feel very attached to any of these places.
+I’m embracing a constant state of change.
+Using space as a grounding force, I conceive my painting as a contemplation on architecture that gradually morphed into a meditation on light.
+Bachelard says the house is a psychic state.
+I realized with my last body of work that space is not a fixed thing but a constant state of formation.
+My work is no longer about representing the eternal or unmoving; instead, it captures ephemeral phenomena, like feelings and weather, subject to change and temporality.

 Are there particular artists, writers or thinkers who have significantly influenced your creative journey?